bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ### Prisma

 ORMs like Prisma target the domain of how code interacts with data.
 Although this is more of a backend topic, Prisma is an ORM with frontend roots.
 Frontend engineers are probably not the most proficient in SQL.
-To lower the threshold for managing database schemas, Prisma uses their own DSL to define data models.
+To lower the barrier for managing database schemas, Prisma invents their own DSL to define data models.

 ![_](/content/blog/database-schema-change-tool-evolution/prisma.webp)